shopsys/monorepo-tools/docs/introduction/product-search-via-elasticsearch.md

 When the product search action is performed on frontend, the query is send to Elasticsearch.
 As a result, found product IDs are returned from Elasticsearch and then the product data are loaded from PostgreSQL database into entities using Doctrine ORM.

+The search process itself is provided through a microservice.
+For more information about the microservice, see [Microservice Product Search](https://github.com/shopsys/microservice-product-search).

 ### Elasticsearch index setting
 Elasticsearch [index](https://www.elastic.co/blog/what-is-an-elasticsearch-index) is a logical namespace, you can imagine single index as a single database in terms of relational databases.